 The "People who engaged with any post or ad" option is a nice source for your Lookalike Audience if you wish to boost the engagement of your future ads.

 Instagram Business profile

 If you have a Business Profile on Instagram, you can create a Custom Audience based on people who engaged with your business on Instagram (so who either visited your profile or engaged with your content or ads).
-You can also choose from several other options – see below:

 If you chose "App activity" as a source audience

 As for all the other source audiences, you can choose to create an audience based on the behavior of your app users, such as "added to the basket" if it's a retail app or "level achieved" for a game app.

 It's a nice choice if you wish to gain users for your app.

 In order to create Lookalike Audiences based on this Custom Audience, you'll just have to follow the same steps described in "Website" and "Customer List".

 Once your Lookalike Audience created, you're now able to include it in your ad set's targeting: